RebornBeat/AEGIS-MESH-Camera-Free-Distributed-Home-Sensing/README.md

 AEGIS-MESH is designed to be private by architecture, but flexible in connectivity.

-### Local-First, Cloud-Ready
+### Connectivity Agnostic (Local-First, Cloud-Ready)
 The system operates fully offline.
 It does not *require* internet to function.
-However, it is designed for integration:
+However, it is architected for integration:

 *   **API-Ready:** The edge controller exposes secure API endpoints.
 Users can integrate the system with Home Assistant, OpenHAB, or custom cloud dashboards.
 *   **User-Controlled Egress:** The decision to expose data to the internet is strictly the user's.
 The default configuration blocks external traffic; the user must explicitly enable remote access.